openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

 ## Expanding Jiva Storage Volumes

 You can resize/expand the OpenEBS volume using the following procedure.
+Perform commands from step1 to step7 on Node where application pod is running with root privilege.

 1. Obtain iSCSI target and disk details using the following command.

    ```
    iscsiadm -m session -P 3